nsdb-io/nsdb-io.github.io/API_doc.md

 ---
-layout: pages
+layout: pages-product
-title: Fluent Java / Scala Api
+title: Fluent Java - Scala Api
 ---

 NSDb provides a set of APIs written both in Scala and Java to allow third-party systems integration.
 An example of usage of these APIs is the implementation of the Flink Sink operator.